OlaYZen/MSI-Downloader/README.md

 - `enableForcedVersion`: A boolean flag to enable downloading and installing the forced update version of Chrome.
 - `folderNumberedVersion`: A boolean flag to enable the automatic renaming of the folder to the newest version of Chrome. ⚠️ **This option requires administrative privileges when executing the script!** ⚠️
 - `checkExist`: A boolean flag to delete old Chrome folders when the script is executed. ⚠️ **This action will delete your Chrome folders, so ensure you have backups if you wish to retain them.** ⚠️
 - `fileName`: A string defining the name of the log file.
+The default name is `chrome_downloader`.
-The default format is `chrome_downloader.log`.
+- `fileFormat`: A string defining the format of the log file.
+The default format is `log`.
 - `logDateFormat`: A string defining the format of timestamps in logs.
 The default format is `dd/MM/yyyy HH:mm:ss`.